syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Date formatting

-The datetime value can be formatted by using `GridDateTimeColumn.dateFormat` property, which contains the set of predefined date time patterns.
+The datetime value can be formatted by using `GridDateTimeColumn.dateFormat` property, which contains the set of predefined datetime patterns.
 The default format of a date is `dd-MM-yyyy`.
 For more information about predefined patterns, refer [DateFormat](https://api.flutter.dev/flutter/intl/DateFormat-class.html) class.

 {% tabs %}
 {% highlight Dart %}